Arunachalesvara Temple: Worship and festivals

-Every full moon, tens of thousands of pilgrims worship Annamalaiyar by circumambulating the Annamalai Hill barefoot.
-The circumambulation covers a distance of 14 km, and is referred as Girivalam.
-According to Hindu legend, the walk removes sins, fulfils desires and helps achieve freedom from the cycle of birth and rebirth.
-Offerings are made in a string of tanks, shrines, pillared meditation halls, springs and caves around the hill.
-The circumambulation continues during the rest of the month.
-On the day of yearly Chithra Pournami, the full moon of the Tamil calendar, hundreds of thousands of pilgrims come from across the world to worship Annamalaiyar.
-Five temple cars, called thaer, with wooden carvings, are used for the procession.
+Every full moon, thousands of pilgrims circumambulate the Annamalai hill barefoot.
+The circumambulation covers a distance of 14 km, and is referred as girivalam.
+According to Hindu legend, the circumambulation is considered as an atonement for one's sins, fulfils wishes and helps achieve freedom from the cycle of birth and rebirth.
+Various offerings are made in the temple tanks, shrines, pillared halls, springs and caves around the hill.
+On Chitra Pournami, five wooden temple cars are used for taking the gods on a procession.

-Thiruvoodal is another festival celebrated during the first week of the Tamil month Thai in mid-January every year.
-On the morning of Maatu Pongal, between 15 and 16 January, Nandhi is decorated with garlands made of fruits, vegetables and sweets.
-The festival deities of Annamalaiyar and Unnamulai Amman are taken out of the temple to Thiruvoodal Street to enact the oodal (or love tiff) between the two in the evening.
+Thiruvoodal is celebrated during the first week of the Tamil month Thai every year.
+On the morning of Maatu Pongal, the Nandi is decorated with garlands made of fruits, vegetables and sweets.
+The deities of Annamalaiyar and Unnamulai Amman are taken out of the temple to Thiruvoodal Street to enact the oodal (or love tiff) between the two in the evening.